Assouad-Nagata dimension and gap for ordered metric spaces: Introduction

 Since a result of Osajda \cite{osajda} allows to imbed subsequences of graphs with large girth into Cayley graphs, combining his result with that of \cite{gorodezkyetal} one can conclude that there exist groups with linear $\OR(k)$.
 While the above mentioned argument uses both a remarkable construction of Ramanujan graphs of large girth and a recent graphical small cancellation technique, we prove that there is a large class of metric spaces and sequences of metric spaces with infinite order breakpoint (and thus claiming that $\OR(k)=k$, not only that this function is linear).
 Easy examples of groups of this kind can be obtained from Thm III.

 Before stating this theorem, we formulate Thm II, the first claim of which gives a sufficient spectral condition for infinite $\mins$.
 Informally speaking, infinite $\mins$ means that whatever orders we choose on vertices of our graphs, there are arbitrary large subsets of vertices on which this order is extremely far from optimal for the travelling salesman problem.
 The second claim of Thm II provides additional information about snakes for a sequence of expander graphs.
+In this theorem we use the notion of the order ratio function and the order breakpoint not only for a given space, but also for a sequence of graphs, which can be defined analogously, see the beginning of Section~\ref{sec:weakexpansion}.

 \begin{namedthm*}{Theorem II}(=(1) and (3) of Thm \ref{thm:expanders}) Let $\Gamma_i$ be a sequence of finite graphs of degree $d_i\ge 3$ on $n_i$ vertices.
 Let $T_i$ be an order on $\Gamma_i$. \begin{enumerate} \item Assume that the normalized spectral gap $\delta_i= (\lambda^{\Gamma_i}_1 - \lambda^{\Gamma_i}_2 ) /d_i$ satisfies